IgniteUI/indigo-design-docfx/en/components/combo.md

 # Combo

 Use the Combo component to allow users to select an option from a predefined list of choices or enter their own value.
-When the user clicks on the arrow down icon, a Dropdown list of options is displayed, and they can select one or more of the options, search for a value, or type their own value into the text box.
+When the user clicks on the arrow down icon, a Dropdown list of options is displayed, and the user can select one or more of the options, search for a value, or type their own value into the text box.
 The Combo is visually identical to the [ Ignite UI for Angular Combobox Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/combo.html)

 > [!Note]
 > The Combo has two layout options: Combo with Multiple Select `(Combo)` and [Single Select Combo (Simple Combo) ](simple-combo.md)